enkuLimbu/enku/content/blogs/hiragana-class-1.md

   - Teaching
 image: /images/blog/hiragana-class.jpg
 description: ""
 toc:
+quiz:
-quiz: true
+  enable: true
   questions:
+    - correctAnswer: "あ"
+      options: ["あ", "い", "う", "え"]
-  - question: "What is the first hiragana character in the 'a' column?"
+      question: "What is the first hiragana character in the 'a' column?"
-    options:
-      - "あ"
-      - "い"
-      - "う"
-      - "え"
-    correctAnswer: "あ"
+    - correctAnswer: "か"
+      options: ["か", "き", "く", "け"]
-  - question: "Which hiragana character is equivalent to the English letter 'ka'?"
+      question: "Which hiragana character is equivalent to the English letter 'ka'?"
-    options:
-      - "か"
-      - "き"
-      - "く"
-      - "け"
-    correctAnswer: "か"
+    - correctAnswer: "さ"
+      options: ["a", "i", "u", "s"]
-  - question: "In the hiragana syllabary, which column does 'さ' belong to?"
+      question: "In the hiragana syllabary, which column does 'さ' belong to?"
-    options:
-      - "a"
-      - "i"
-      - "u"
-      - "s"
-    correctAnswer: "s"
 ---

 Hello Friends Chai Pilo.😂😂